 Our current situation is such that we do not apply automated tests to the new features or bug fixes.
 Therefore, validation that the deployment is successful depends on the RnD department.
 On the first working day after the release, the whole RnD team dedicates time for sanity testing the deployed changes.
 This is done in order to confirm that the bugs have been fixed and no further issues are introduced due to these changes.
 This happens pretty quickly because all people are involved in the process.

-“The runtime policies are definitely the most helpful feature of all.
-We are currently using 12 policies that are sparing us from a lot of manual, repetitive work and helping us focus only on the stuff that actually gives value.
+“The business rules are definitely the most helpful feature of all.
+We are currently using 12 business rules that are sparing us from a lot of manual, repetitive work and helping us focus only on the stuff that actually gives value.
 As for the process, it is always evolving.
 Any changes we make are greatly motivated by metrics and our main change drivers are the Heat Map, Trends and Flows charts.”

-Our quality experts are making use of the following runtime policies from the business rules engine in Kanbanize:
+Our quality experts are making use of the following rules from the business rules engine in Kanbanize:

 CARD IS MOVED: